 Smart gloves can translate sign language 👏

-The team from UC San Diego, made sure the parts were off-the-shelf, low-cost, and easy to manufacture.
-The glove’s highly stretchable materials allows the wearer to do a wide range of hand gestures, with the glove currently programmed to translate American Sign Language (ASL) into readable text.
-The scientists see even wider adoption in viritual reality, for purposes ranging from entertainment to education.
-One example, doctors could practice procedures in a virtual environment much more effectively if they were to ‘virtually operate’ with their hands, rather than joystick or controller.
+The team from UC San Diego made sure the parts were off-the-shelf, low-cost, and easy to manufacture.
+The glove’s highly stretchable materials allow the wearer to do a wide range of hand gestures, with the glove currently programmed to translate American Sign Language (ASL) into readable text.
+The scientists see even wider adoption in virtual reality, for purposes ranging from entertainment to education.
+One example, doctors could practice procedures in a virtual environment much more effectively if they were to ‘virtually operate’ with their hands, rather than a joystick or controller.